 The vaccine cannot give you COVID-19 infection, and a full course will reduce your chance of becoming seriously ill.
-We don't know how much it will reduce the risk of you passing on the virus.
-So it is important to continue to follow current guidance.
+It will help to reduce the risk of you passing on the virus.
+So it is important to continue to follow current national guidance.

-To protect yourself and your family, friends and colleagues you MUST still:
+To protect yourself and your family, friends and colleagues you must still:

-- practise social distancing
+- wear a face covering where advised

-- wear a face covering
+- think about social distancing

 - wash your hands carefully and frequently

-- open windows to let in fresh air
+- open windows to let fresh air in

 - follow the current guidance at www.nidirect.gov.uk/coronavirus